evant/binding-collection-adapter/README.md

 ### Cannot Resolve the libraries `@BindingAdapter`'s

+This is likely because you are using the [android-apt](https://bitbucket.org/hvisser/android-apt) plugin which breaks this.

+Update to version `1.6-SNAPSHOT` which fixes this.

-This is likely because you are using the [android-apt](https://bitbucket.org/hvisser/android-apt) plugin which breaks this for some reason.
-To workaround, you can define all the adapters in a class in your project and delegate to the library ones.
+Alternativly, to workaround, you can define all the adapters in a class in your project and delegate to the library ones.

 ```java
 import android.databinding.BindingAdapter;